Repairing your credit step-by-step

 You can save up to $40,000 on a mortgage over 30 years if you had just 40 extra points on your credit score.
 Your child could get a better interest rate on their student loans if you have a high credit score and act as their cosigner.

-Auto loans, getting the house of your dreams, or getting a low interest rate on your next credit card is all dependant on how good a credit score you have.
+Auto loans, getting the house of your dreams, or getting a low-interest rate on your next credit card is all dependent on how good a credit score you have.

 Credit repair isn’t as tough as you would think.
 A lot of people believe past money mistakes can ruin their credit forever or that it is damn near impossible to get their credit back but if you handle it step-by-step and focus on improving your finances, your hard work pays off.

-Here are 7 steps you should take that can help you improve your credit score and open doors for you in the future:
+Here are steps you should take that can help you improve your credit score:

 Step 1: Check your credit report- Where can you improve?